BasharQarat/simsearch/README.md

 2- add $mySearchableFields array and put inside it your columns name you want to search dynamically on It.

+3- if you want to use expressions in with your fields like(concat(fname,'',lname)) so you should use the getSearchableFields() function in your model like the previuos

-3- now you can use it in your code.
+4- now you can use it in your code.

 # logic